-Upon the completion of the course, the students should be able to:
+Upon the completion of the course, the trainees should be able to:

-- Explain of the evolution, rationale and role of CCIs as growth and innovation drivers at local and regional level in the Europe and worldwide - Apply concepts related to CCIs, notably when analysing and assessing real-life cases - Interpret the key characteristics of the economy of the cultural and creative industries, the important challenges the industries face, such as technological, legal and economic, and the policies adopted to meet those challenges - Develop business models for creative business ventures, including strategic planning for entrepreneurship initiatives, innovative methods for generating funds, stakeholder management and development of partnerships, governance structures of creative enterprises, etc. - Discuss the innovation process in CCIs as an open, interactive, collaborative and interdisciplinary process as opposed to the traditional models of innovation in science - Identify new opportunities within social and business problems and develop business solutions, while at the same time, securing revenue sources that achieving financial sustainability - Justify the need for business to demonstrate accountability by regularly measuring performance and impact
+- Interpret the key characteristics of the economy of the cultural and creative industries, the important challenges the industries face, such as technological, legal and economic, and the policies adopted to meet those challenges - Develop business models for creative business ventures, including strategic planning for entrepreneurship initiatives, innovative methods for generating funds, stakeholder management and development of partnerships, governance structures of creative enterprises, etc. - Discuss the innovation process in cultural and creative industries as an open, interactive, collaborative and interdisciplinary process - Identify new opportunities within social and business problems and develop business solutions, while at the same time, securing revenue sources that achieving financial sustainability - Work in interdisciplinary CCI teams

-In addition, the course encourages the implementation of the European Entrepreneurship Competence Framework (EntreComp).
+In addition, the course encourages the implementation of the European Entrepreneurship Competence Framework (EntreComp)1.
 Competencies are presented by area and with reference to whether they are improved (when they are effectively developed within the scope of the contents foreseen for the course) and/or assessed (when subject to evaluation), and with regards to the two content units proposed within this course - Unit 1: Understanding Entrepreneurship in the CCIs and Unit 2: Entrepreneurial Practice - Modelling a CCI Enterprise - which are further detailed in section IV of this syllabus.

-http://europa.eu/!kR69Tb
+1 http://europa.eu/!kR69Tb

-COMPETEN Unit 1 Unit 2 CE AREA COMPETENCE SHORT DESCRIPTION Improved Assessed Improved Assessed Ideas and Opportunities 1.1 Spotting opportunities Use your imagination and abilities to identify opportunities for creating value ~ ~ 1.2.
-Creativity Develop creative and purposeful ideas ~ ~ 1.3.
-Vision Work towards your vision of the future 1.4.
-Valuing Ideas Make the most of ideas and opportunities ~ ~ ~ ~ 1.5.
-Ethical & sustainable thinking Assess the consequences and impact of ideas, opportunities and actions ~ ~ 2.1 Self-awareness & self-efficacy Believe in yourself and keep developing Resources 2.2 Motivation & perseverance Stay focused and don't give up 2.3 Mobilising resources Gather and manage the resources you need ~ ~ ~ ~ 2.4 Financial & economic literacy Develop financial and economic know-how ~ ~ 2.5.
-Mobilizing others Inspire, enthuse and get others on board ~ ~ Into action 3.1 Taking the initiative Go for it 3.2 Planning & management Prioritise, organise and follow up ~ ~ 3.3 Coping with uncertainty, ambiguity & risk Make decisions dealing with uncertainty, ambiguity and risk ~ ~ 3.4 Working with others Team up, collaborate and network ~ ~ ~ ~ 3.5 Learning through experience Learn by doing ~ ~
+Unit 1 Unit 2 COMPETE NCE AREA COMPETENCE SHORT DESCRIPTION Improved Assessed Improved Assessed Ideas 1.1 Spotting opportunities Use your imagination and abilities to identify opportunities for creating value ~ ~ and 1.2.
+Creativity Develop creative and purposeful ideas ~ ~ opportunit 1.3.
+Vision Work towards your vision of the future ies 1.4.
+Valuing Ideas Make the most of ideas and opportunities ~ ✓ > ~ 1.5.
+Ethical & sustainable thinking Assess the consequences and impact of ideas, opportunities and actions ~ ~ ~ ~ 2.1 Self-awareness & self-efficacy Believe in yourself and keep developing 2.2 Motivation & perseverance Stay focused and don't give up Resources 2.3 Mobilising resources Gather and manage the resources you need ~ ~ 2.4 Financial & economic literacy Develop financial and economic know-how ~ ~ 2.5.
+Mobilizing others Inspire, enthuse and get others on board > ~ 3.1 Taking the initiative Go for it 3.2 Planning & management Prioritise, organise and follow up / ~ Into action 3.3 Coping with uncertainty, ambiguity & risk Make decisions dealing with uncertainty, ambiguity and risk 3.4 Working with others Team up, collaborate and network ~ ✓ ~ ~ 3.5 Learning through experience Learn by doing ✓ ~